Documentation

 Backup & Restore

-Back up your Cashflow data locally or to cloud storage, and restore on the same device or a new phone.
+Back up your Cashflow data to a local file or Dropbox, and restore on the same device or a new phone.

 Updated 2026-04-18